mfkiwl/IonoMoni/README.md

 ./CMakePresets.json      CMake build preset settings *
 ```

+## Environmental Requirements
+### Environment
+The executable CUI AP for Windows in the package was built using Microsoft Visual Studio 2022 on Windows 11 (64-bit), with the ReleaseWithXml configuration.
+All required dynamic link libraries are included in the directory.
+### License
+IonoMoni is released as open-source software under the GNU General Public License, version 3 (GPLv3).
+This license permits anyone to use, modify, and redistribute the software, provided that the same license terms are preserved and the source code remains accessible.
+For detailed information, please refer to the full license text at: https://www.gnu.org/licenses/gpl-3.0.html.
+### Python version
+IonoMoni includes several auxiliary Python scripts that require a Python environment and a set of dependencies listed in the requirements.txt file.
+For optimal compatibility, Python version 3.13 is recommended.
+It is further advised to use a virtual environment manager, such as Conda or venv, to ensure reproducibility and isolate dependencies.

 ## Installation and Usage

 For detailed installation and usage instructions, please refer to the **IonoMoni_manual_\<ver\>.pdf** document included in the `./doc` directory.
 <br>